Review: Nobody (2021)

 Nobody easily erased any senses of expectation I may have carried going into the film with its performance by Bob Odenkirk and I hope to see him take more roles like this down the road.
 He has shown me with this film that, as an actor, he can handle any role offered him and his performance will be delightfully entertaining.

-Brian Sumner is the Host of Dude, What?! and really Nobody special . . .
+Brian J. Sumner is the Host of Dude, What?!, author of The Secrets of Dr. Killiecrankie and really Nobody special . . .
 Or is he?

 Jim Miller